DNA-and-Natural-Algorithms-Group/multistrand/README.md

         | |  | | |_| | | |_| \__ \ |_| | | (_| | | | | (_| |
         \_|  |_/\__,_|_|\__|_|___/\__|_|  \__,_|_| |_|\__,_|

 Multistrand is a nucleic acids kinetic simulator, and is developed by the Winfree group at the California Institute of Technology in Pasadena, California (USA).
 Until 2013, development was lead by Joseph Schaeffer (now Autodesk).

+Official website: www.multistrand.org

-## Licence ##
+## Licence

 Multistrand, kinetic simulator for nucleic acids.
 Copyright 2023, California Institute of Technology.
 All rights reserved.